sebastiantoh/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `reminder delete 1>` Command](images/ReminderDeleteSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `MeetingCommandsParser` and `AddCommandsParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ReminderCommandsParser` and `DeleteCommandsParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline
+ reaches the end of diagram.
 </div>

 #### Execution of commands within the `Logic` component